davidhalter/jedi/README.rst

 Autocompletion in your REPL (IPython, etc.)
 -------------------------------------------

-Starting with Ipython `6.0.0` Jedi is a dependency of IPython.
+Starting with IPython `6.0.0` Jedi is a dependency of IPython.
 Autocompletion in IPython is therefore possible without additional configuration.

 It's possible to have Jedi autocompletion in REPL modes - `example video <https://vimeo.com/122332037>`_.